thbst16/dotnet-statiq-beckshome-blog/input/posts/mermaid-in-statiq.md

 Adding Mermaid diagrams to a Statiq blog, like the one I use, is a pretty straightforward task.
 Dpvreony has further simplified this task with some great documentation specific to [using Mermaid diagrams with Statiq](https://www.dpvreony.com/articles/mermaid-with-statiq/).
 I can confirm that his documented approach works well and he identifies a couple of items where the reader can enhance the approach, including processing diagrams in a loop and working all of this into a CI/CD process.

 I've provided a couple of examples below.
 As with everything on this blog, the source can be found on [my Github repo for this blog](https://github.com/thbst16/dotnet-statiq-beckshome-blog).

+**PostSharp**

+PostSharp is a

 <img src="/img/mermaid/flowchart.svg"/>